 In general, an expression of the form

-where the a_i and b_i are integers, is called a continued fraction.
-When the b_i are all equal to 1 and a_i for i\geq1 are all natural numbers, as in the examples above, we call it a simple continued fraction, or SCF.
+where the katex is not defined and katex is not defined are integers, is called a continued fraction.
+When the katex is not defined are all equal to katex is not defined and katex is not defined for katex is not defined are all natural numbers, as in the examples above, we call it a simple continued fraction, or SCF.

 Now, an obvious question to pose is: Can irrationals also be represented using continued fractions?
 The answer is yes but with a crucial difference—the continued fraction representations for rationals terminate after finitely many steps, whereas for the irrationals, the process does not end.

 Here is a classic example of what we are talking about.
-What could the number x below be?
+What could the number katex is not defined below be?

 This process can be run in reverse, i.e., one can obtain the continued fraction representation of a number from a quadratic equation.
 Quadratic equations can also be used to build a continued fraction representation.
-For example, \sqrt{2}, one of the earliest irrationals to be discovered, can be thought of as a root of the quadratic equation x^2-2=0.
+For example, katex is not defined, one of the earliest irrationals to be discovered, can be thought of as a root of the quadratic equation katex is not defined.
 This can be rewritten as

 By continuing this process recursively, we see that